 For many patients, online ADHD treatment offers a more affordable, accessible, and private alternative while still delivering high-quality clinical care.

-At ADHD Advisor, our treatment options start at $130 per session, making ADHD care more affordable and accessible than many traditional in-person providers.
-In comparison, in-person ADHD evaluations often cost $250–$400 upfront, with follow-up visits ranging from $150–$300 per session.
-By offering care virtually, we’re able to reduce costs while still providing high-quality, personalized support from licensed clinicians.
+Treatment options start at $130 per session, offering a transparent and accessible option for ADHD care.
+In comparison, in-person ADHD evaluations may cost $250–$400 upfront, with follow-up visits often ranging from $150–$300 per session.
+Virtual care can help reduce certain overhead costs while still providing personalized support from licensed clinicians.

-We do not bill insurance directly.
-However, after your appointment, we can provide a superbill that you may submit to your insurance provider for potential reimbursement.
-Coverage will vary by insurance plan.
+Insurance is not billed directly.
+After each appointment, a superbill may be available for submission to an insurance provider for potential reimbursement.
+Coverage varies by insurance plan.